QuTech-Delft/OpenSquirrel/docs/tutorial.md

     Anonymous gate: BlochSphereRotation(Qubit[0], axis=[1.
 0. 0.], angle=3.14159, phase=0.0)

 In the above example, OpenSquirrel has merged all the Rx gates together.
 Yet, for now, OpenSquirrel does not recognize that this results in a single Rx over the cumulated angle of the individual rotations.
-Moreover, it does not recognize that the result corresponds to the X-gate (up to a global phase difference).
+Moreover, it does not recognize that the result corresponds to the X gate (up to a global phase difference).
 At a later stage, we may want OpenSquirrel to recognize the resultant gate in the case it is part of the set of known gates.

 The gate set is, however, not immutable.
 In the following section, we demonstrate how new gates can be defined and added to the default gate set.

 ### Defining your own quantum gates

 OpenSquirrel accepts any new gate and requires its definition in terms of a semantic.
-Creating new gates is done using Python functions, decorators, and one of the following gate semantic classes: `BlochSphereRotation`, `ControlledGate`, or `MatrixGate`.
+Creating new gates is done using Python functions, decorators, and one of the following gate semantic classes:
+`BlochSphereRotation`, `ControlledGate`, or `MatrixGate`.

 - The `BlochSphereRotation` class is used to define an arbitrary single qubit gate.
 It accepts a qubit, an axis, an angle, and a phase as arguments.
 Below is shown how the X-gate is defined in the default gate set of OpenSquirrel:

 ```python
 @named_gate